nsheils/Corona.jl/README.md

 from the Julia REPL.

-### Defining data directories
+### Preparing data

+1. Provide your preferred data paths in `config/paths.jl` as shown in `config/example-paths.jl`.
+2. Provide information on the data sources in `config/data.jl` following the structure of `config/example-data.jl`.

-For a quick start, use `config/example-paths.jl` in your Corona.jl installation folder.
+For a quick start, you can use the fake data in the files `raw/native/example-Laputa.csv` and `raw/example-population.csv`, by copying them to `raw/native/Laputa.csv` and `raw/population.csv`, respectively.

 ### Running the data assimilation
-Move to the installation folder and execute
+Move to the installation folder, modify the Julia script `script/run_DA.jl` as desired and execute

   ```julia
     include("script/run_DA.jl")